Commonly Utilized Model Of Airway Inflammation

 While we know many factors and events that play an important role in the initiation, progression and persistence of allergic asthma, there is still a lot to be understood about the immunoregulatory mechanisms.
 The murine OVA-induced asthma model is a widely used model that results in the characteristic features of asthma allowing the study and assessment of novel treatments.

-MD Biosciences offers the OVA-induced Asthma preclinical efficacy model as both a rapid and acute 14-day study and the traditional chronic 28-day study.
 Don't see the model or assessment you require?
 Our scientists are experienced with rapidly validating models from the literature.
 Please speak with a scientist to discuss your requirements.